Pratiksha679/real-time-chat-application/README.md

 A real chat time application which allows users to
 - See the users who are online
 - Chat with users real time
+- Get Real time notifications